Embird Embroidery Software

 Net > Fractal fill with large spacing

-Mesh - Curly Plant - Delete the contour line item
+Mesh - Curly Plant - Delete the contour

-Delete the contour line item
+Delete the contour

-12. Select remaining outline objects
+12. Select the remaining outline objects.

-16. Change the Growth Kind to From Core
+16. Change the Growth Kind to From Core.

-18. Generate Stitches
+18. Generate Stitches.

 Mesh - Curly Plant - Plant sprouts growing from the fractal core